-- 1. Within 10 working days after notification of the result of a written exam, including a computerbased exam, is announced, students may, upon request, inspect their assessed work. - 2.
-Within the period referred to in paragraph 1, the student in question may inspect the questions and assignments for the written exam and the standards on which the assessment was based. - 3.
-Students will be informed of how to exercise their right of inspection when they are notified of the result of a written exam, with due observance of paragraph 5.10.1 - 4.
+- 1. Within 10 working days after notification of the result of a written exam, including a computer-based exam, is announced, students can, upon request, inspect their assessed work. - Within the period referred to in Article 5.10.1, the student in question has the right to inspect the questions and assignments for the written exam and the standards on which the assessment was based. - 3.
+Students will be informed of how to exercise their right of inspection when they are notified of the result of a written exam, with due observance of Article 5.10.1. - 4.
 When a paper or Master's thesis has been corrected and provided with marginal notes by the examiner, it will be returned to the student.

-Article 5.11 Registration of courses
+Article 5.11 Administration of courses

-Students will receive a registration for the courses corresponding to and, as a result, the credits for these courses once they have met all requirements that apply to the courses.
+Students will receive an administration for the courses corresponding to and, as a result, the credits for these courses once they have met all requirements that apply to the courses.
 The requirements always include a pass in the course exams.

-Any additional requirements for registration of the courses are stated in the corresponding assessment plans.
+Any additional requirements for administration of the courses are stated in the corresponding assessment plans.